Why use this tool?

 - present students with a visual summary of the requirements for a topic or assignment or unit

-- assist students to find their way around the content of your site
+- assist students to find their way around the resources of your site

 - break your unit down into more manageable sections